KuubuuBuubuu/CSD2/C++/BuubuuConnect/Readme.md

 * Pitch:
 Changes your voice's pitch from very low to very high (This dial is also a placeholder, whose effect will be added in a later update.)

-*(If you want to have more control over your effects, you can check the advanced tickbox in the upper right corner.)*
+*(If you want to have more control over your effects, you can check the advanced tickbox in the upper right corner.*
+*Usage may glitch your audio; Use at your own peril.)*

 ## What's Working?
 - Compressor;